The Toubkal Challenge

 Sleep in same guesthouse in Aroumd village

-4th night -
+4th night

-Head to Marrakesh for the conclusion of the trip
+Head to Marrakesh

 Approx 1.5 hour drive

-Option to be dropped off directly at the airport
+Option to be dropped off directly at the airport or in city

 Flight logistics to be sorted ahead of time

-Opportunity to visit the historic city of Marrakesh
+Opportunity to visit the historic city of Marrakesh on your own

 Visit the infamous souks, museums and galleries

-Transport to and from Marrakech
+Transport to & from Marrakech

 -